 Travel Friendly

-Built around portability: the lightweight carbon frame, compact folded size and included carry bag make it easy to move through airports, hop on shuttles or stash in tight trunks.
-It’s a great option for families who need something fuss-free for flights and busy days away from home.
+Built around portability.
+The lightweight carbon frame, compact folded size and included carry bag make it easy to move through airports, hop on shuttles or stash in tight trunks.
+A great option for families who need something fuss-free for flights and busy days away from home.

 Child Friendly

 Your little one gets a protected, reclined spot thanks to the UPF canopy, near-flat recline and 5-point harness.
-It’s rated from around 6 months up to 50 lb, so it covers most of the toddler phase comfortably for travel use.
+Rated from around 6 months up to 50 lb, covering most of the toddler phase comfortably for travel use.

 Key Benefits